John-Valinsky/Windows/C++/Vol. II/Different operation node insert/README.md

 Enter your choice: 1
 Enter value to insert at the front: 10
 10 inserted at the front of the list.

+Enter your choice: 2
+Enter value to insert at the end: 20
+20 inserted at the end of the list.